Remington Model 30: History

 In 1932–33 some substantial changes were made.
 The action was changed to cock as the bolt handle was lifted, and the trigger was altered to a short, single-stage pull.
 The Enfield-type cock-on-closing feature used until that time had been carried over from the original P14 and M1917 rifles, and was originally intended to facilitate rapid fire as the action heated up.
 However, this was unnecessary on a sporting rifle and the Mauser M98 and M1903 Springfield type cock-on-opening bolt was preferred by American sportsmen, so the action was changed accordingly.
 Other changes for 1932 were that the designations changed for the Model 30A (ex-M30), the Model 30R (carbine) was added, and a floating barrel was introduced instead of the earlier bedding system where the barrel contacted the front end of the stock.
 By 1939 all receivers were drilled and tapped to accept a receiver sight.
 Production stopped in 1940 with the introduction of the Model 720.

+Model 720

-The 720 was the final improvement of the original Enfield action by Remington, and was only produced for a few years.
+The Remington Model 720 was the final improvement of the original Enfield action by Remington, and was only produced for a few years.
 It was replaced in 1948 by the much-simplified Model 721 and 722 rifles, which were developed eventually into the widely used Model 700 rifles that are still in production today.
+It was chambered in .270 Winchester, .257 Roberts & .30-06 Springfield.